Microchip-MPLAB-Harmony/wireless_apps_pic32cxbz2_wbz45/apps/ble/building_blocks/peripheral/ext_adv/readme.md

 2. Create a new MCC Harmony project - [instructions](https://onlinedocs.microchip.com/pr/GUID-A5330D3A-9F51-4A26-B71D-8503A493DF9C-en-US-1/index.html?GUID-B86E8493-D00D-46EF-8624-D412342147F0)

+3. Import component configuration --This step helps users setup the basic components and configuration required to develop this application.
+The imported file is of format .mc3 and is located in the path "<Harmony Content Path>\wireless_apps_pic32cxbz2_wbz45\apps\ble\building_blocks\peripheral\scan_ext_adv\firmware\scan_ext_adv.X".
+Users should follow the instructions mentioned [here](https://onlinedocs.microchip.com/pr/GUID-A5330D3A-9F51-4A26-B71D-8503A493DF9C-en-US-1/index.html?GUID-F8FE2886-8A2C-4FC0-9956-C094CE44D162) to import the component configuration.

-3. Drag and drop BLE\_Stack in the project graph and select **Yes** to all pop ups.
+4. Also manually can Drag and drop BLE\_Stack in the project graph and select **Yes** to all pop ups.
 Drag and Drop SERCOM0 from Peripherals into project graph for UART messages.
 Project Graph will look like

     ![](media/GUID-8DCF2638-51E7-48EB-8EE1-BBBBBDDFB3F2-low.jpg "")

-4. Enable Low Power
+5. Enable Low Power

     -   Enable Low power mode by selecting **Low Power Enable** in BLE\_Stack Configuration.
 Select **Yes** to all pop ups